-“Mom, Dad, I got too much Halloween candy!” — said no kid ever.
-But as a parent, you know that sometimes, excessive amounts of sweets are not necessarily a good thing.
-If you’re concerned about the calories of those fun-size bars adding up, or just tired of your little ghosts and ghouls bouncing off the walls in a sugar rush, check out the organizations below which will gladly accept your unwanted candy — for a good cause!
+If you’re concerned about the calories of those fun-size bars adding up, or just tired of your little ghosts and ghouls bouncing off the walls in a sugar rush, check out the organizations below which will gladly accept candy donations — for a good cause!

-Run by Soldier’s Angels, this program allows you to send sweets to soldiers.
+Run by Soldier’s Angels, this program allows you to send sweets to military service members.
 Kids can earn buyback prizes, and you can get a tax deductible receipt for your donation.

 This organization is ready to receive your candy donations — they distribute candy on Halloween, Christmas and Easter to troops that are missing the festivities while away from home regardless of where they are stationed.
 Any candy donations can be sent to Operation Shoebox at: 8360 East Highway 25 Belleview, FL 34420.

 Call your local chapter to find out rules on bringing your unopened Halloween candy for severely sick children and their families to enjoy.
 While your kids are out trick-or-treating, these families will appreciate the taste of the holiday being delivered to them while they are in need.

-Other options (besides just throwing it out, or worse, binging on it yourself after the kids go to sleep!) include calling your local food pantry, homeless shelter or nursing home to see if they accept Halloween candy.
-Just remember to save at least some for yourself — you deserve it!
+Other options for candy donation include calling your local food pantry, homeless shelter or nursing home to see if they accept Halloween candy.
+Just remember to save at least some for yourself — you deserve it.